Policy of Non-discrimination

 If the student is not satisfied, he/she may request a hearing.
 Procedures for such a hearing will be those outlined in the student handbook for all cases coming before the Campus Hearing Board.
 The student will have the opportunity at the hearing to present any relevant evidence.

 A transcript is a student’s official record of courses taken and grades earned.
-The records are kept and maintained by the registrar’s office.
+The records are kept and maintained by the registrar’s office and located in the Student Enrollment Services office.
 Student records are confidential, but are open for inspection by the student.
 Inspection of records must be made in writing, with the request being made to the registrar’s office for transcripts and to the appropriate dean for other records.
-The registrar will notify the student when the file is available for inspection within 20 days of the date of the request.

 Student Development File